manjulsolanke/DevOps/cloud/aws/aws.md

 ARN (Amazon Resources Names) used for uniquely identifying different AWS resources.
 It is used when you would like to identify resource uniqely across all AWS infra.
 </b></details>

+Note:  original source of this content is https://github.com/bregman-arie/devops-exercises